 The after-effects of a stroke vary depending on the parts of the body affected and the stage of the person’s recovery and rehabilitation.
-The tips below will assist you in choosing the ones that best fit your situation and experience.
+The tips below from our Medford home care team will assist you in choosing the ones that best fit your situation and experience.

 - Choose loose-fitting sleeves, armholes, pant legs and elastic or drawstring waistlines.

 - Clothes that go over the head should have stretch openings with Velcro closures.

 - Select clothes with easy-to-close fasteners in the front.

 - If possible, replace buttons, zippers and laces on your favorite clothes with Velcro fasteners.

 - Try out dressing aids (things that make dressing easier).
 Dressing aids can be found in drug and medical supply stores and include: